tomkolron/hof/README.md

 command arguments:

     USAGE:
-        hof --query <QUERY> --path <PATH>
+        hof [OPTIONS] --query <QUERY> --path <PATH>

-    OPTIONS
+    OPTIONS:
         -h, --help                 Print help information
-        -p, --path <PATH>      a path you want your project to be saved at -q, --query <QUERY>    a query for hackerone -V, --version          Print version information
+        -p, --path <PATH>          A path you want your project to be saved at -q, --query <QUERY>        A query for hackerone -t, --timeout <TIMEOUT>    Set timeout for each request in seconds [default: 8] -V, --version              Print version information